Issy Shenton

 Helping you settle back into your body

-I have been a bodyworker for 12 years.
-I created Lemon & Ginger in 2017 when I leaned into the energetic side of bodywork.
-I have trained in Reiki, yoga, reflexology, Swedish body massage, myofascial release and sports massage.
-I am currently in the third year of my degree to become a McTimoney Chiropractor.
-Alongside Lemon & Ginger, I am raising a beautiful 4-year-old, and we can most often be found in the fields with our dog Lily.
+Having been a bodyworker for 12 years, I started Lemon & Ginger in 2017 when I leaned into the energetic side of bodywork.
+I have trained in Reiki, Yoga, reflexology, Swedish body massage, myofascial release and sports massage.
+I am currently in the third year of my integrated master's degree to become a McTimoney Chiropractor.
+Alongside Lemon & Ginger, I have a devoted self-practice, I am raising a beautiful 4-year-old, and we can most often be found in the fields with our dog Lily.

 My passion for this work lies in seeing the beauty in real, authentic human connection.
 I want to look after you with full attention and respect as we work together to listen to your body's needs and rhythms and support you on your unfolding journey of becoming more you.